carpeliam/at-journal-2024/src/entries/at-day-89-limestone-spring-shelter-to-race-brook-falls-campsite.md

 Went to coffee shop and grocery store in Salisbury, hung out with Bandit and Bluegrass and other hikers- got ride back to trail from guy with leather armbands I think from the local church- it was threatening to thunderstorm and he said the upcoming section was exposed and offered to let me stay at his place for a bit, but I got on the trail.
 Almost as soon as I did, it started raining a bit.
-A woman on a bike went by, saying “it s a bad day for hiking”.
+A woman on a bike went by, saying “it's a bad day for hiking”.
 The rain started coming down heavier as the trail went into a field, and I kind of ran for the trees.
 I got my rain gear on, took stock, then hiked a bit, finding a small tree to hunker under.
 I then walked a little further, resolving not to climb or leave tree cover, and I came across a privy by a trail head.
 I went in,